 In Oilfield Accident Cases, How Does Legal Responsibility Get Determined?

-First of all, if your co-worker or employer is at fault for your injury, you need to determine whether or not workers’ compensation covers your injury.
+If your co-worker or employer is at fault for your injury, you need to determine whether or not workers’ compensation covers your injury.
 If not, then does your company plan require arbitration?
-This specific area of law changes quickly since companies are always searching for new methods to increase their profit margins s make sure to find an attorney that understands all of the complexities involved in your individual claim.
+This specific area of law changes quickly since companies are always searching for new ways to increase their profit margins.
+Find an attorney that understands all of the intricacies involved in your oilfield claim.

-In some cases, neither your employer or you are responsible for your injuries.
+In some cases, neither your employer nor you are responsible for your injuries.
 It may be the result of another third party or defective machinery.
-In that case, you may be able to file a third-party claim against the party that is negligent.
+In that case, you may be able to file a third-party claim against the party that is responsible.

 How Can I Tell If My Oilfield Injury Case Is Strong?

-Contacting an oilfield injury lawyer is the best way that you can determine if you have a strong case.
-Even when your workers’ compensation claim is honored by your company, you might have cause for bringing a claim against another third party that contributed to or caused your injuries.
+Contacting an oilfield injury lawyer is the best way to tell if you have a strong case.
+Even when your workers’ compensation claim is honored by your company, you might have grounds for bringing a claim against another party that contributed to or caused your injuries.